umaybe/QuickLook.Plugin.AFH5/README.md

 - under-relaxation factor
 - iteration

+They are extracted by regular expression or S-expression parser.
 PRs are welcome to add more.

 ## Try out